 - Firefighters to collaborators/communicators: Companies typically reward managers for individual contributions to the bottom line.
 But this narrow focus overlooks the importance of developing associates to accomplish far more, far faster.
-Educated, empowered, and engaged associates identify and implement improvement initiatives without close supervision — allowing leadersip to focus on new opportunities.
+Educated, empowered, and engaged associates identify and implement improvement initiatives without close supervision — allowing leadership to focus on new opportunities.

 - Autocrats to coaches/mentors: Old-school managers often underestimate the capabilities of frontline workers.
 Yet almost every associate is capable — with respectful coaching — of autonomous management of his or her work area.
 Over time these new operational leadership behaviors move workplaces from authoritative structures to trusted mentor/mentee relationships.